Listings of District of Columbia Subpoena Servers Who Guaranteed On Time Delivery of Subpoenas

 Orders a person to testify before the ordering authority or face punishment.
-The subpoena can also request the testimony to be given by phone or in person.
+The Subpoena can also request the testimony to be given by phone or in person.

 Orders a person or organization to bring physical evidence before the ordering authority or face punishment.
 This is often used for requests to mail copies of documents to the requesting party or directly to court.

-Subpoena Process and Delivery Services in District of Columbia DC
+Subpoena Delivery Services in District of Columbia

-A subpoena to be served in District of Columbia will usually be on the letterhead of the court where the case is filed, name the parties to the case, and be addressed by name to the person whose testimony is being sought.
+A Subpoena to be served in District of Columbia will usually be on the letterhead of the court where the case is filed, name the parties to the case, and be addressed by name to the person whose testimony is being sought.
 It will contain the language "You are hereby commanded to report in person to the clerk of this court" or similar, describing the specific location, scheduled date and time of the appearance in District of Columbia.
-Some issuing jurisdictions include an admonishment advising the subject of the criminal penalty for failure to comply with a subpoena, and reminding her or him not to leave the court facilities until excused by a competent authority.
+Some issuing jurisdictions include an admonishment advising the subject of the criminal penalty for failure to comply with a Subpoena, and reminding her or him not to leave the court facilities until excused by a competent authority.
 In some situations the person having to testify or produce documents is paid a fee for travel and mileage.

-Also, the party being subpoenaed in District of Columbia has the right to object to the issuance of the subpoena, if it is for an improper purpose, such as subpoenaing records that have no relevance to the proceedings, or subpoenaing persons who would have no evidence to present, or subpoenaing records or testimony that is confidential or privileged.
+Also, the party being Subpoenaed in District of Columbia has the right to object to the issuance of the Subpoena, if it is for an improper purpose, such as Subpoenaing records that have no relevance to the proceedings, or Subpoenaing persons who would have no evidence to present, or Subpoenaing records or testimony that is confidential or privileged.

-Administrative Subpoena, Subpoena Duces Tecum without Deposition, Subpoena Duces Tecum with Deposition, Subpoena in an Adversarial Proceeding, Subpoena for Trial, Records Custodian Subpoena, Keeper of Records Subpoena, Subpoena for Appearance, Subpoena Ad Testificandum, Subpoena for Medical Records, Subpoena for Court Records, Private Mailbox Subpoena, Doe Subpoena, Civil Subpoena, Criminal Subpoena, Corporate Subpoena, Subpoena for Employment Records, Telecom Subpoena for Cell and Telephone Records, U. S. D. C. Subpoena, U. S. D. C. Bankruptcy Subpoena, United States District Court Duces Tecum, United States District Court Subpoena for Trial, United States District Court Subpoena for Appearance
+The most popular District of Columbia Subpoena's are: Administrative Subpoena, Subpoena Duces Tecum without Deposition, Subpoena Duces Tecum with Deposition, Subpoena in an Adversarial Proceeding, Subpoena for Trial, Records Custodian Subpoena, Keeper of Records Subpoena, Subpoena for Appearance, Subpoena Ad Testificandum, Subpoena for Medical Records, Subpoena for Court Records, Private Mailbox Subpoena, Doe Subpoena, Civil Subpoena, Criminal Subpoena, Corporate Subpoena, Subpoena for Employment Records, Telecom Subpoena for Cell and Telephone Records, U. S. D. C. Subpoena, U. S. D. C. Bankruptcy Subpoena, United States District Court Duces Tecum, United States District Court Subpoena for Trial, United States District Court Subpoena for Appearance

-Subpoenas delivered and served by an A.C.E Process Server in District of Columbia require a witness to produce records, files, material and or other evidence are usually called a Subpoena Duces Tecum.
+Subpoenas in District of Columbia are delivered and served by a Process Server usually require a witness to produce records, files, material and or other evidence are usually called a Subpoena Duces Tecum.
 The Duces Tecum Subpoena orders a person or entity to provide evidence which is usually mailed or delivered to a specific address, date and time.
 Or, a Subpoena served upon a witness in District of Columbia to appear for a deposition or to testify is required personally to appear at a specific place and time and may be asked to be available for continued participate for an extended period of time.